pinpinroku/everest-mod-cli/README.md

 ## Installation

-Download the binary from the release page.
-No extra installation steps is required, just place it in `~/.local/bin`, etc. Then add that directory to the PATH.
+Just download the binary from the [release](https://github.com/pinpinroku/everest-mod-cli/releases) page.
+You don't need to do any extra installation steps, just put it in `~/.local/bin`, etc. Then add that directory to the PATH.

+> Please wait a little bit for the binary release.

 ### Build yourself